 Real estate declared as your homestead is exempt up to a certain dollar amount.
 A specific amount of personal property is also exempt, which may include a car, furniture, clothing, heirlooms, and jewelry.
 A portion of your wages and property needed for your job may be exempted.
 Some financial assets like life insurance, retirement accounts, or workers’ compensation may be protected.
 Your attorney must be thoroughly familiar with bankruptcy in Virginia.
 Your Sterling bankruptcy attorney will work with you to assess your property and look for the greatest exemption possible under the law.

-The Law Office of Edward Gonzalez, P.C. is located at 8201 Greensboro Drive, Suite 300, McLean, Virginia 22102.
+The Law Office of Edward Gonzalez is located at 8200 Greensboro Dr, 9th Floor, McLean, Virginia 22101.
 From Sterling, head south on State Route 28 for about 2 miles.
 Take the exit for the Dulles Toll Road (Highway 267) heading east towards Washington, and follow the toll road for about ten miles.
 Take the exit for Highway 684 S/Spring Hill Road and turn right onto Highway 684.
 After 0.8 miles, turn right on Greensboro Drive.
 The office will be on your left.

 Sterling bankruptcy lawyer Edward Gonzalez has more than 20 years of legal experience which helps account for his success representing the citizens and businesses of Virginia in all sorts of financial matters.
-Contact the firm today for a free and confidential consultation about your financial future.
+Contact the firm today For a confidential consultation about your financial future.